CalciumSigma/TenorPluginMaubot/README.md

 ## Installation
 - **Make sure bs4 is installed in your python environment.**
-- Download the .mbp from Releases (or build yourself) and add it in the Maubot Manager.
+- build the plugin using mbc and add it in the Maubot Manager.
+(Prepackaged version coming soon!)

 ### Thanks
 [Youtube preview plugin that some of this project was based on](https://github.com/ggogel/YoutubePreviewMaubot)